patka00/documentation/for-developers/your-first-app.md

 # Your first application

-In this tutorial we will prepare an iExec app based on an existing docker image and we will run it on iExec decentralizedinfrastructure.
+In this tutorial we will prepare an iExec app based on an existing docker image and we will run it on iExec decentralized infrastructure.

 **Tutorial Steps :**